adobe-apiplatform/umapi-documentation/en/api/Overview.md

 ## <a name="remove" class="api-ref-subtitle">Remove Users</a>

 UM API allows an organization to remove a user from an organization, or from a Trusted Domain through the POST [action](ActionsRef.html) API.
-The _removeFromOrg command_ removes the user from the organization and from any product configurations and user-groups in the organization.
+The _removeFromOrg command_ removes the user from the organization and from any product profiles and user-groups in the organization.
 An organization can also delete user accounts of type Enterprise and Federated ID, if the caller is from the owning organization and has delete access.
-This will also remove them from all product configurations and user-groups in a given domain.
+This will also remove them from all product profiles and user-groups in a given domain.

 * [Remove a user from the organization](ActionsRef.html#removeFromOrg)